frantzmiccoli/locax/README.md

 loading them in another part of the project (map visualization).
 5th April at 17h CEST https://youtu.be/vBDytVu97l0

+Fourth session will be about: visualizing multiple person data on our map, maybe a bit of refactoring to keep things maintainable and algorithmic analysis of people crossing path.
+Likely 12th April 17h CEST maybe on Twitch this time.

 Nothing fancy, just writing code.